verifyica-team/verifyica/README.md

 # Verifyica

-A Java annotation-based, multi-threaded test engine for integration testing built on JUnit platform.
+A Java annotation-based, multithreaded test engine for integration testing built on JUnit Platform.

 # Purpose